accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Validate the form without entering any data in order to identify the mandatory fields.
 1. For each mandatory field, check that
-	- the information returned by the screen reader when focused on the field contains the compulsory character;
+	- the information rendered by the screen reader when focused on the field contains the compulsory character;
 	- a visible text near the field indicates that the form field is mandatory.
 1. If this is the case, the criterion is validated.